When their return to independence depends on you,

 Prior to assuming his position at Fairlawn in October of 2004, John served as an audit manager for Alexander, Aronson, Finning & Co., P.C. in Westborough, Massachusetts.
 He also previously worked in several financial services positions for UMass Memorial Healthcare, Worcester, Massachusetts.
 A certified public accountant, John earned his certificate in accounting at Assumption College.
 He is a graduate of the College of the Holy Cross.

 A licensed speech-language pathologist and a certified brain injury specialist, Linda has worked at Fairlawn Rehabilitation Hospital since 1988.
-In addition to treating patients, she serves as the rehabilitation manager for the outpatient department and communication disorders department.
 Linda earned her master’s degree in speech-language pathology at the University of Massachusetts, where she also completed her bachelor’s degree in communication disorders.
 She has presented at a number of professional conferences on topics related to stroke and brain injury.

 An occupational therapist, Linda earned her advanced master’s degree in occupational therapy with a concentration in physical disabilities and technology at State University of New York at Buffalo, and her bachelor’s degree in occupational therapy at Worcester State University.
 She is a member of the Massachusetts Association for Occupational Therapy and the American Occupational Therapy Association.